 Building a profile alone will not help you gain visibility or win clients.
 How fast you respond to interview invitations or queries will also reflect your professionalism and eagerness to work.

-Keep sending proposals and always be on a hunt to look out for good quality clients.
+To get into freelance writing or any other freelance jobs, you have to keep sending proposals and always be on a hunt to look out for good-quality clients.
 Also, your Upwork profile should always be up to date.

 8. Keep building your portfolio